Davo0416/Weather_Website_React/README.md

    cd "server directory"
    node server.js

+5. Access the Application
+Open your browser and navigate to http://localhost:5000 (or the frontend URL if applicable) to use the app.

 ## Images

 Below are screenshots of the main pages of the application.
 Add these image files to an `images/` folder in the repo (or update the paths below to match your structure).